pjsilvestre/CS157A-21/Project_Proposal.md

 A user should be able to store a sufficient amount of clothes in their closet or wardrobe.

 ### Recoverability
-A user's closet should retain the the same data/clothing items inbetween individual sessions.
+A user's closet should retain the the same data/clothing items in between individual sessions.

 ### Security
-User information should remain confidential with securely stored information.
+User information should remain confidential with securely stored information via user accounts.

 ### Usability
 The application should be accessible and easy to use with clear instruction provided for non-trivial use cases.